 The cumulative impact of deteriorating living conditions in Rakhine state, combined with ongoing persecution, has led tens of thousands of Rohingyas to flee to neighboring countries, where they are often subject to further abuse, human trafficking and refoulement.

-One year after Aung San Suu Kyi's NLD party was sworn in as country's first elected government in half a century, democracy in Myanmar faces many challenges.
-It appears that the NLD government is unable to control the security forces, who continue to pose a threat to vulnerable civilians.
-With a pervasive culture of impunity, the military has not been held accountable for previous mass atrocity crimes.
+More than a year after the NLD formed the country's first civilian government in half a century, democracy in Myanmar still faces many challenges.
+Constitutionally the government does not control the security forces, which continue to pose a threat to vulnerable civilians and have not been held accountable for previous mass atrocity crimes.
 Moreover, the authorities continue to disregard credible allegations regarding atrocities committed against the Rohingya, leaving populations in Rakhine state at risk of further crimes.

 On 6 February the UN Special Adviser on the Prevention of Genocide, Adama Dieng, stated that alleged crimes detailed in the OHCHR report "could amount to crimes against humanity" and "be a precursor of other egregious international crimes."

-The government must repeal or amend all laws and regulations that discriminate against Rohingya and other minorities in Myanmar, including the four "Protection of Race and Religion" laws and the 1982 Citizenship Law.
-The government must take immediate action to halt hate speech against the Rohingya and other minorities and take proximate steps to build a more inclusive society.
+The government must repeal or amend all laws and regulations that discriminate against Rohingya and other minorities in Myanmar, including the four Protection of Race and Religion laws and the 1982 Citizenship Law.
+The government should take immediate action to halt hate speech against the Rohingya and other minorities and take proximate steps to build a more inclusive society.

-Last Updated: 14 April 2017
+Last Updated: 15 June 2017